tarstutorials/vrsensorint/docs/_sources/content/m3/intro_to_sensors.rst.txt

     :width: 49 %
     :alt: The Trigno Mini sensor being worn by a professional pianist, on their arms and hands.

-* The `Trigno Avanti <https://delsys.com/trigno-avanti/>`_ is their "standard" sEMG sensor.
+* The `Trigno Avanti <https://delsys.com/trigno-avanti/>`_ is the "standard" sEMG sensor.
 * The `Trigno Mini <https://delsys.com/trigno-mini/>`_ is a smaller form factor sensor, allowing you to get data from muscles that may be harder to reach with the Avanti.
 * The `Trigno Quattro <https://delsys.com/trigno-quattro/>`_ is similar to the Trigno Mini, but there are four sensing heads, allowing you to get precise data from multiple locations.

-Each of these devices also contains an **IMU (inertial measurement unit)** sensor, which reports data on acceleration and orientation.
+Each of these devices also contains an **IMU (inertial measurement unit)** sensor, which consists of an **accelerometer** to measure acceleration and a **gyroscope** to measure orientation.
 This can be used in conjunction with the sEMG signal to understand the motion of the muscle.
 Finally, the devices also have LED lights on the top to indicate the status of the sensor.

+In general, the following procedure can be used to apply the sensors to prepare for data collection:

+* Clean the surface of the skin with an alcohol wipe before placing the sensor to remove any oils or contaminants which could interfere with the electrical signal.
+* Remove the sensor from the base station and make the wireless connection (refer to the user manual for more details on the sensor connection and indicator lights).
+* Prepare one of the adhesive tabs and place it on the back of the sensor.
+Then, peel off the other side to prepare to place it on the skin.
-The sensors are placed on the surface of the skin and stick via a simple adhesive.
-Be careful as to where you place them, since they should be placed as close to the muscle as possible to achieve high-quality results.
-The surface of the skin should be cleaned with an alcohol wipe before placing the sensor to remove any oils or contaminants which could interfere with the electrical signal.
-The direction of the sensor must also match the direction of the muscle fibers; an example from the `Delsys Technical Notes on EMG Sensor Placement <https://www.delsys.com/downloads/TECHNICALNOTE/101-emg-sensor-placement.pdf>`_ is shown below.
+* To obtain high-quality data, place the sensor as close to the muscle as possible with the arrow in the direction of the muscle fibers (an example from the `Delsys Technical Notes on EMG Sensor Placement <https://www.delsys.com/downloads/TECHNICALNOTE/101-emg-sensor-placement.pdf>`_ is shown below).
+Once the correct location has been determined, stick the sensor to the skin --- and you're all set!
+Once you're done collecting data, simply peel it off and remove the adhesive tab.

 .. image:: ../../images/trigno_placement.png
     :width: 800
     :alt: A diagram showing an EMG sensor being placed along the direction of the muscle fibers.

-.. or consult Matt's tutorial once we have a link to it

 Traditionally, intramuscular electromyography (iEMG) is another technique used to measure muscle activity by sticking a needle inside the skin next to a particular muscle.
 While this is still used in some clinical applications, especially when muscles are deep into the skin or have a small cross-sectional area, it is losing popularity as it's more invasive for data collection.